 The fundamental driving force of science is the discovery of latent structure that converts myriad disparate data into understanding.
 In the 21st century, the growth of data acquisition has greatly outpaced the growth of data analysis, rendering current computational and statistical tools insufficient for extracting meaning from large datasets.
 Neuroscience is particularly susceptible to these big data challenges, as neuroexperimentalists have devised methods of collecting terabytes of data per hour.
 Without statistical and computational frameworks for analysis and organization of these data, the field will be unable to fully reap the benefits of this enormous potential.
 Our expertise in (i) computer science, (ii) data curation, (iii) statistical science, and (iv) neuroscience enables us to fill this gap.
 Below we elaborate on these four threads.

 To answer any of the below questions, using any of the above statistical methods and computational tools, fundamentally requires data.
 Much like all of our code is open source, all of our data is open access.
-Moreover, we provide it in a fashion immediately amenable to analysis for everyone, including the below data types:
+Moreover, we provide it in a fashion immediately amenable to analysis for everyone, including electron microscopy, array tomography, expansion microscopy, x-ray microscopy, CLARITY, histology, as well as physiological images such as calcium imaging, massively parallel electrophysiology, and multi-modal mri, with the corresponding data derivatives including annotations, graphs with rich attributes, and more.

 The above described tools, both statistical and computational, are designed and built in the service of answering fundamental questions in neuroscience, both basic and clinical.
-Below are the projects we are have worked on, and continue to develop:
+The projects we are have worked on, and continue to develop include anatomy, physiology, systems, and connectome coding.
+Connectome coding is homologous to neural coding, where we learn the rules by which memories & experiences are stored in patterns of connectivity, rather than patterns of activity.

 jovo [at symbol] jhu [dot] edu